bryandodd/bryandodd.github.io/docs/scripts/yubikey/yk-openpgp.md

 ---

 To determine if your keys are physically present on your machine or if they've been moved elsewhere, run `gpg --list-secret-keys`.
-The all-important subkeys will be listed at the bottom as `ssb`.
+The subkeys will be listed at the bottom as `ssb`.
 If you see the `>` symbol, this indicates you only have stubs loaded.
 You will not be able to transfer your keys to Yubikey in this state.

-To remedy this, you must have a previously exported set of your private keys available to you - whether thats on your local filesystem, a USB drive, a network drive, etc. If you followed along with the key generation in my [PGP Primer](../pgp/pgp.md#creating-your-keys), you should have a copy of your subkeys saved as `subkeys.asc` (or similar).
+To remedy this, you must have a previously exported set of your private keys available to you - whether thats on your local filesystem, a USB drive, a network drive, etc. If you followed along with the key generation in the [PGP Primer](../pgp/pgp.md#creating-your-keys), you should have a copy of your subkeys saved as `subkeys.asc` (or similar).
 We'll need these soon.

 ``` bash
 $ gpg --list-secret-keys --with-keygrip